 Path Advisory: Temporary Closure of La Manche Village Path

 When: Work will begin on Wednesday, May 10.
-Due to the unfavourable weather at the beginning of May, we anticipate this project to run until late June.
-We encourage all hikers planning trips from May to late-June to take this closure into account.
+Due to the unfavourable weather at the beginning of May, we anticipate this project to run until mid-July.
+We encourage all hikers planning trips from May to mid-July to take this closure into account.
 We will update you on the progress as the work is carried out.

 Why: The stairs on the north side of the bridge were constructed in 2000 in conjunction with the bridge’s opening.
 Over time these stairs have deteriorated and now must be replaced.
 Originally we planned to replace these stairs in 2022, but after hearing feedback regarding the short notice, the schedule was changed.
 The work must be completed in 2023, so we wish to provide you with adequate notice so you can make any changes to your hiking plans.